imbue-ai/jupyter_ascending/README.md

 ### Working on a remote server

 Jupyter Ascending doesn't know or care if the editor and the jupyter server are on the same machine.
 The client is just sending requests to `http://[jupyter_server_url]:[jupyter_server_port]/jupyter_ascending`, with the default set to `http://localhost:8888/jupyter_ascending`.
-We typically use SSH to forward the remote jupyter port into `localhost:8888`, but you can set up the networking however you like, and use the environment variables to tell the client where to look for the Jupyter server.
+We typically use SSH to forward the local jupyter port into the remote server, but you can set up the networking however you like, and use the environment variables to tell the client where to look for the Jupyter server.

 There's fuzzy-matching logic to match the locally edited file path with the remote notebook file path (eg if the two machines have the code in a different directory), so everything should just work!

+Here's an example of how you could set this up:
+1) install jupyter-ascending on both the client and the server
+2) put a copy of your project code on both the client and the server
+2) start a jupyter notebook on the server, and open a `.sync.ipynb` notebook
+3) set up port forwarding, e.g. with something like this (forwards local port `8888` to the remote port `8888`)

+   `ssh -L 8888:127.0.0.1:8888 user@remote_hostname`
+4) use Jupyter Ascending clients as normal on the corresponding `.sync.py` file

 ## Security Warning